 When a person causes the death of another individual in a drunk driving crash, they could be charged with intoxication manslaughter.
 This crime begins as a second-degree felony but becomes a first-degree felony if a peace officer, firefighter, or emergency medical personnel is killed.

 If you were arrested for DWI in Dallas or a surrounding area of North Texas, do not wait to get yourself a criminal defense attorney.
-The Law Offices of Richard C. McConathy has been fighting DWI charges for more than two decades.
+The Law Offices of Richard C. McConathy have been fighting DWI charges for more than two decades.

 Our firm has a record of success when it comes to defending people against all kinds of drunk and drugged driving charges.
 Call (972) 233-5700 or contact us online to have us go over everything relating to your case during a free consultation.